Spider (2007 film)

 Spider is a 2007 Australian black comedy short film directed by Nash Edgerton and written by David Michôd and Nash Edgerton.
 The film had its world premiere in competition at the Sydney Film Festival on 17 June 2007.
-After that the film compete at number of film festivals and later theatrically released with Edgerton's feature-film The Square.
+After that the film competed at number of film festivals and was later released theatrically together with Edgerton's feature-film The Square.

 Plot

 A couple, Jack and Jill, are driving in a car.
 Jill is angry at Jack, so he enters a gas station and buys a card, flowers, chocolate, and a toy spider.
 As Jill re-fills the gas tank, Jack hides the spider in the sun visor above her seat.
 Jill ignores the flowers and card but is won over by the chocolate.
 She pulls down the sun visor, causing the spider to fall out and the car to nearly crash.
 After the car stops, Jack laughs and tosses the spider towards Jill, who jolts backwards into the road and is struck by a passing vehicle.
 Paramedics arrive, and as one is about to insert a syringe into the unconscious Jill's arm, he is startled by the spider toy and accidentally throws the syringe into Jack's eye.